 And why assume that their words make any difference in whatever is the reality?
 Don't be lured into butting heads, especially if that has been the pattern in the past.
 If your response has been to be devastated, now that you see through the game, there is no reason to be destroyed by their words.

-There is no need to take nonsense remarks seriously.
+There is no need to take nonsense remarks personally.
 She or he is just making sounds.
 Their meaning need not be taken seriously, though that person's motivation for saying them should.
 Do you want their game to be successful? ("Successful" means that you feel bad.)

 So, if you are not going to argue about every point, what do you do instead?
 For one thing, if this is about behavior, such as “You always...” or “You never...” or “Yesterday you did...” then try to turn the discussion from “You are a bad person” to behavior, and how to solve a problem.